 Success stories of real people who have quit.
 You can share your own story and read lots of others on the Quit Blogs.

-In our 2013 The Moment I Knew campaign, three people - Sandy, Josie, and Carl - shared their moment they knew they had to quit smoking.
+Sandy featured in our 2013 The Moment I Knew campaign, where she shared her moment she knew she had to quit smoking.
 Click here to view the campaign.

 Since quitting, Josie trained as a Quit Coach to help others stop smoking and she works for a health collective called Whaiora.
 ‘We’re putting our hands up to help others quit.
 We don’t want our mokopuna smoking – we want to stop the cycle from here now.
 It won’t be acceptable for any more of our whānau to start,’ says Josie.